Serenqqa/ad-network-sdk-documentation-android/android_en.md

 Caching and refining of creatives is done automatically, without capability for user to manage this process.

 E.g, cache refreshing occurs when video ends, or after its expiration period.
 Expiration period is set by the advertiser.
-Therefore, cached videos may result in an error after an attempt to view them.
+Therefore, cached video may result in an error after an attempt to view them.

 ## Ad display <a name="manual_show"></a>